 • nausea and vomiting.

-Every year, a colonoscopy is mandatory for all people at risk.
+Every year in mandatory Colonoscopy is performed for all people at risk.
 This group includes patients with ulcerative colitis or Crohn's disease, as well as those who have previously undergone surgery on the large intestine.
-Another risk group includes people whose direct relatives had tumors or colon polyps.
+Another risk group includes people whose direct relatives had tumors or polyps of the colon.

 Preparing for a colonoscopy

-Before conducting a colonoscopy, special preparation is required, it is this that is the key to the high reliability of the results of the study.
+Before performing a colonoscopy, it is necessary special training, it is this that guarantees the high reliability of the research results.

-Before performing a colonoscopy, the following recommendations should be observed:
+Before undergoing a colonoscopy, the following recommendations should be followed:

 • increase fluid intake;